-What do Asians have for breakfast?
-The answer is rice!
-Well, it’s sticky rice often called glutinous or sweet rice and it’s typically steamed and combined with some variety of beans and then topped with chopped peanuts, shredded coconut and fried onions for a sweet and savory taste.
-This recipe for Sticky Rice and Mung Bean is a classic breakfast food but instead of steaming, my shortcut is to use a rice cooker–it’s so much easier!
-On Sundays, I’ll make a batch and then divide into small containers which I take to work for a quick breakfast.
-It only needs to be microwaved for about a minute before it’s nice and hot.
+This recipe for Sticky Rice and Mung Bean (Xoi Xeo) is a classic Vietnamese breakfast dish.
+Sticky Rice is made from glutinous or sweet rice.
+It’s typically steamed and combined with some variety of beans and then topped with chopped peanuts, shredded coconut and fried onions for a sweet and savory taste.
+My recipe shortcut is to use a rice cooker and it’s so much easier than steaming.
+On Sundays, I’ll make a batch and divide into small containers.
+Then I pack a portion each day and have a quick breakfast to enjoy at work.
+The Sticky Rice and Mung Bean just needs to be warmed in the microwave for about a minute before it’s nice and hot.
 This also makes a great anytime snack for the kiddies!

 3/4 cup peeled split mung bean